Cooking With Ayeh

 Instructions

-• Chop the cucumbers into half circles, tomatoes into cubes and chop the bell pepper if using.
+• Chop the cucumbers into half circles, tomatoes into cubes bell pepper if using.
 Finely slice the spring onions and radishes (I like to cut radishes into strips), finely chop the parsley and roughly chop the mint leaves.

 • In a glass jar or small bowl, add the dressing ingredients and whisk together